Robert Brown Job

 Robert Brown Job Knt.
 (12 February 1873 – 6 September 1961) was an English-born businessman, politician, and economic unionist in Newfoundland.
 He was the oldest elected member of the Newfoundland National Convention.

-Early years
+Early life and education

 Job was born in Waterloo, England in 1873, the youngest son of Agnes (Brown) and Thomas Raffles Job (1837–1917).
 T.R.
 Job was the son of Thomas Bulley Job and Jessie Carson, the daughter of Sir William Carson.
 Job's mother was Agnes Beater Brown.

 Job had several siblings, including three older brothers, William Carson Job (1864–1943), Samuel Ernest Job (1865–1937), and Thomas Bulley Job (born 1872).
 His three sisters were, Fannie Isabel, Martha, and Mildred.

 Job received his education at the Merchant Taylors' School, Crosby.
 Afterwards, Job went to work in Liverpool for the Union Marine Insurance Company.
 Illness forced him to leave England in 1896, so he decided to travel to Newfoundland, his parents' homeland.